hwang620/hwang620.github.io/index.md

 ---
 ## About Me

 Welcome!
 My name is **<font face="Georgia">Han Wang</font>**, currently working towards my Ph.D. degree at the School of Computer Science and Engineering, [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/), where I am honored to be under the supervision of Prof. [Li Lu](https://www.en.scse.uestc.edu.cn/info/1085/2182.htm).
-I received my bachelor's degree in College of Intelligence and Computing from [Tianjin University](https://en.tju.edu.cn/) in 2022, and I greatly appreciated the mentorship of Assoc.Res.
+I received my bachelor's degree in the School of Computer Science and Technology from [Tianjin University](https://en.tju.edu.cn/) in 2022, and I greatly appreciated the mentorship of Assoc.Res.
 [Xinyu Tong](http://cic.tju.edu.cn/faculty/tongxinyu/index.html).
 I am deeply passionate about research on *low-power wireless systems*.

 ## Research Interests